joaoopereira/.devcontainer/README.md

 3. **Build and Run**:
     The container will automatically build and start.
 You can now start developing within the container.

-## Requirements
+## 📋 Requirements

 - [Docker](https://www.docker.com/get-started)
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Remote - Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-## Contributing
+## 🤝 Contributing

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contact
+## 📬 Contact

-For any questions or feedback, please open an issue on this repository or contact the maintainer at [your-email@example.com].
+For any questions or feedback, please open an issue on this repository or contact the maintainer at [mail@joaoopereira.com].

-Happy Coding!